Tricky1702/kOS-Scripts/kOS-Lib-Docs/source/libs/engines.rst

 This can be used to figure out if the library is available::

-    // Import the library if it isn't available yet. if not (defined _LIBS_ENGINES) knuImport("engines", importLibDir, exportLibDir).
+    // Import the library if it isn't available yet. if not (defined _LIBS_ENGINES) sysioImport("engines", importLibDir, exportLibDir).

-    local ascentLib is knuGetImport("engines", exportLibDir).
+    local ascentLib is sysioGetImport("engines", exportLibDir).
     // Do stuff with this lib.
     ...